This page contains information and advice about the Israel-Hamas conflict and situation in Gaza.

 Does New Zealand make formal declaration of recognition of states?

 New Zealand has a long-standing policy of generally not making formal declarations of recognition of states.
-Instead, recognition to be inferred by the nature and level of New Zealand’s dealings with the entity in question.
+Instead, recognition is to be inferred by the nature and level of New Zealand’s dealings with the entity in question.

 How many times have the Prime Minister, Minister of Foreign Affairs, and Ministry of Foreign Affairs and Trade officials met with Israel, the Palestinian Authority, and community groups since 7 October 2023?